bsdimp/freebsd-git-docs/MFC.md

 MFC: 12def6789a,ac32ee4a5c
 ```
 where the first 10 digits of the hash (might be longer in a large repository)
 is used to mark the commit message.
-This "abbreviated hash" can be get by:
+This "abbreviated hash" can be retrieved by:
 ```
 git show --format=%p --no-patch $full_hash
 ```